Prefect Logo

 Share

 In the ever-evolving world of data engineering, one truth stands out: change is constant and failure is inevitable.
-But what if we could build systems that not only anticipate failure but embrace it as a pathway to resilience?
-Let's explore how principles from resilience engineering can revolutionize how we build data pipelines.
+But what if we could build systems that adapt to unexpected failures gracefully, and embrace these situations as a pathway to resilience?
+Let's explore how principles from resilience engineering can improve how we build data pipelines.

 The True Nature of Software Design

-Before diving into resilience patterns, we need to challenge a fundamental misconception about software design.
+Before diving into resilience patterns, we need to challenge a common misconception about software design.
 Many believe that design is about accomplishing tasks or meeting requirements.
 However, consider this thought experiment: if you had to build an application with completely known, unchanging requirements that would never need modification, would you need design patterns at all?
-You could simply brute force the solution without concern for structure or architecture.
+You could simply brute force the solution without concern for structure, architecture or readability.

 This reveals a crucial insight: software design isn't about the present—it's about the future.
 As Sandy Metz eloquently puts it, "practical design does not anticipate what will happen.
 It merely accepts that something will, and that in the present you cannot know what."